-Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit as part of one of our Kilimanjaro Group Treks.
+Join Gary, General Manager at Nature Discovery, as he attempts to summit as part of one of our Kilimanjaro Group Treks.
 Gary and his guests practice the step-rest method as they trek to Lava Tower at 4600m.

 At the evening briefing, after discussing how well we were all handling the altitude at 3859m, we decided to do a short detour on the way to Moir camp, to Lava Tower.
 The Southern circuit trek from Shira, Lemosho and Machame all pass through Lava on the way to Baranco, but as we were going north this is a little out of the way and only recommended for fitter climbers who want to test their bodies at altitude.

 It’s a gentle constant uphill from Shira 2 going into the alpine vegetation, which is a lot sparser and drier.
 Although the sky was clear and the sun was out, there was cool gentle breeze, but still the danger of sunburn.
 We applied sunblock and put on our caps, not forgetting the back of our necks and hands.
 We practised the ‘rest step’ method of hiking which we would be doing on summit day.
 When the altitude is high, the air is thin and breathing becomes difficult, so a slower pace is needed, and we use a staccato rhythm while walking.
 Step, rest, step, rest, step, rest – walking in time with your breathing, which helps you hike at a slow but steady pace.
 Walk too fast and you will be out of breath and need to rest more often.